Chart Color Schemes

 Lyons was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Lyons' population shows high cultural diversity, with 36.8% born overseas and 30.6% speaking a language other than English at home.
-Christianity is the predominant religion in Lyons, comprising 36.2%.
-Buddhism is notably overrepresented, making up 6.7% compared to the Australian Capital Territory average of 3.0%.
+Lyons has a high level of cultural diversity, with 36.8% of its population born overseas and 30.6% speaking a language other than English at home.
+Christianity is the predominant religion in Lyons, comprising 36.2% of the population.
+However, Buddhism is significantly overrepresented in Lyons compared to the Australian Capital Territory average, making up 6.7% versus 3.0%.

 Frequently Asked Questions - Diversity